 Before exporting your screen recording, you can preview the movie with all of the keyboard and mouse options.
 Start, stop and scrub through your video with audio playback as well.

 In Screenflick you can create presets for your video, audio, keyboard, and mouse options.
 Fine tune your settings and save them as a preset, so you can use them later in a snap.

 Export Movie Formats

-Screenflick creates QuickTime movies, but it also creates Flash f4v movies, movies formatted specifically for iPods, iPhones, iPads, and Apple TVs, MPEG files, and can export to any other format, such as Windows Media, using any QuickTime plugins.
+Screenflick creates QuickTime mov, MPEG-4 mp4, and Flash f4v movie files, letting you create movies you can watch anywhere — on Mac and Windows, iPods, iPhones, iPads, and Apple TVs.
+You can also export to other formats, such as Windows Media, using QuickTime component plugins.

 Watermarking & Metadata

 Put your stamp on it.
 Before exporting your movie, you can drop in an image to "watermark" your movie so everybody knows you created it.
 You can also add metadata tags which will be embedded into the movie file.

 Want to review Screenflick in an article or video?
 Get in touch!